Norwegian Americans are able to poke fun at themselves . . . - Odd Lovoll [Personal communication]

 The industrious farmers Ola and Per are the main characters of a Norwegian-American comic strip that was made between 1918 and 1935 by Peter Julius Rosendahl (1878–1942), a native of Spring Grove in Minnesota.

 Ola and Per Humor

-The sample was prepared from the two volumes of Ola and Per cartoons edited by Joan Buckley and Einar Haugen [Hp, Mop].
+Rosendahl's comic strip "Han Ola og han Per" is about accommodations.
+It was first published in the Norwegian-language Decorah Posten, Iowa, with continuing reruns since, and has lately been published weekly by The Western Viking in Seattle and a few Minneapolis papers in addition to being published in the two volumes of Ola and Per cartoons edited by Joan Buckley and Einar Haugen [Hp, Mop].
 Haugen has furnished the English translations of titles and content.
 The strip numbers are as they appear in their collection of about 554 strip episodes out of 599.
 The dates given are the publication dates in Decorah-Posten.
 The strip episodes from the first strip collection are about 50 percent enlarged, and those of the second collection about 90 percent enlarged.

 Ola and Per (picture on top of page) are two cartoon characters from the Upper Midwest of the early 1900s.
 The strip was first published between 1918 and 1935 in the Norwegian-language newspaper Decorah-Posten, Iowa.
 The cartoonist was Peter Julius Rosendahl (1868–1941) of Spring Grove, Minnesota.
-His basic cartoon program lies in the second verse.
+His basic cartoon program is in the second verse.

 Poem Comments with Corrections

 A traditional Italian adage is Traduttori, traditori, "Translators are traitors."
 "Not necessarily," one should add.
 There is such a thing as poetic licence.

 Rosendahl's dialectal Norwegian (bokmå) differs from today's normalised bokmål in several ways.